-The Somerfield that Skinner runs is not only a real UK supermarket chain, the exterior shots are of the very same store that director Edgar Wright used to work at as a teenager.
+The Somerfield that Skinner runs was not only a real UK supermarket chainnote soon after "Hot Fuzz" was released, it was bought out by the Co-op, which ditched the name, the exterior shots are of the very same store that director Edgar Wright used to work at as a teenager.
 He's even got a brief 'blink and you'll miss it' cameo of pushing a cage in the background.
-Unfortunately the shop has since become a Co-operative store.

 The blond haired boy stood next to Nicholas Angel in the school picture, the one who Tim Messenger suggests he lets wear his helmet, is called Gabriel, and actually had a bigger role in the uncut version of the film.
 This can be seen in the deleted scenes on the DVD.